MattePalm/weather_app/README.md

 This App is Currently in testing phase:
-Update: 17/11 - 24: changing condotion snow to snowy to match the correct name in the assets folder
+Update: 17/11 - 24: changing return snow to snowy in snow condiotion to match the correct name in the assets folder

 Weather App 🌦️